Shockwave (G.I. Joe)

 Shockwave is a fictional character from the G.I.
 Joe: A Real American Hero toyline, comic books and animated series.
 He is the G.I.
 Joe Team's S.W.A.T. specialist and debuted in 1988.

 Profile

 His real name is Jason A. Faria, and his rank is that of corporal E-4.
 Shockwave was born in Dearborn, Michigan.

 Shockwave's primary military specialty is Special Weapons and Tactics, and his secondary military specialty is choir.
-Shockwave was the youngest member of the Detroit Police Department S.W.A.T.
-Team, and had earned two citations for bravery before joining the G.I.
+While serving with the Detroit Police Department, Shockwave was the youngest member of the S.W.A.T.
+Team and had earned two citations for bravery before joining the G.I.
 Joe Team.
 Shockwave is his S.W.A.T.
-Team's door kicker – the first one inside, and the first to find out how bad the situation really is.
+Team's door kicker – the first one to get inside and assess the situation.
 As a member of a choir, he is also a tenor.

 Toys

 Shockwave was first released as an action figure in 1988.

 The figure was repainted and released as part of the Night Force line in 1989, packaged with Lightfoot.

 A new version of Shockwave was released as an action figure in 1992, as part of the DEF (Drug Elimination Force) line.

 A new version of the toy was named Shockblast and released in a 25th anniversary style two-pack with Destro in 2008.
 Shockblast was recolored in 2009 and released in a two-pack with a Night Creeper as part of the Rise of Cobra toyline.